pycom/pycom-documentation/chapter/pybytes/connect/quick.md

 # Connecting your Pycom module to Pybytes

-In this section we will explain you how to connect your device to Pybytes quickly.
+In this section, we will explain to you how to connect your device to Pybytes quickly.

 {% hint style='danger' %}
 In case you want to extend Pybytes library you can flash Pybytes library manually.
 [Click here if you want more information.](flash.md)